ghc-proposals/ghc-proposals/proposals/0000-modifiers.rst

   the combination of multiplicity and matchability.
 Yet, it seems much easier to consider this idea separate from the quite considerable complexity of `#242`_, and so I have made it a separate proposal.

+* This proposal floats the idea of ``%oneShot`` and ``%inline``, but these might fit better as pragmas than modifiers.
+In any case, they are not proposed concretely here and would be subject to a future proposal.

 .. _`#242`: https://github.com/ghc-proposals/ghc-proposals/pull/242